AreaLayer/FireBolt/doc/run.md

 **8. Progressive Enhancement:**
 Consider implementing progressive enhancement techniques to provide a seamless experience on a wide range of devices and network conditions.

-Remember that the steps may vary depending on your specific project setup, build tools, and development server.
-Make sure your PWA adheres to best practices for web performance, security, and accessibility.
-Additionally, test your PWA on different browsers and devices to ensure compatibility and a smooth user experience.

-### Run App for PWA